 For workers, they have more rights and legal protections, so it might prove a more appealing prospect than freelance or other temporary work.

-In our template, the zero hours clause should replace section five.
-In both templates, words in italics will need to be replaced with specifics for your business.
+In our template, words in square brackets will need to be replaced or altered to match with the specifics for your business.

 When altering the contract make sure you read the whole thing through to check there are to conflicts or ambiguities, and if you’re unsure then consult a legal professional.